JehanKandy/Find-Phone-Numbers-Location/README.md

 open you CMD in your PC and,
 install phonenumbers module for python,

-got CMD and type :::: python -m pip install phonenumbers
+go to CMD and type :::: python -m pip install phonenumbers

 if you don't install phonenumbers module project does not working